juniorsundar/pkms/lgsq/pages/Q2 June Demo.md

 	  id:: 664499d6-f73c-49a9-bd7c-6d2ddd36eb87
 	  SCHEDULED: <2024-07-01 Mon>
 - # Notes
-  collapsed:: true
-	- Task changes because it was possible to receive a T-Motor M690b assigned for SRTA Team collapsed:: true
+	- **Task changes because it was possible to receive a T-Motor M690b assigned for SRTA Team** collapsed:: true
 		- ((66386c1b-cb4c-4ea2-a161-fd8ffedf4d86))
 		- ((66386c1b-1e6c-4481-b1f3-08b18d2a9fc6))
-	- Why go for the T-Motor drone over the Holybro? collapsed:: true
+	- **Why go for the T-Motor drone over the Holybro?** collapsed:: true
 		- Final deployment is with T-Motor drone swarms.
 		- If it is possible for F4F to repeat and replicate non-normal flight test cases, then it can be replicated in Masdar for testing.
 This will save chances of drone being wrecked here.
 		- If F4F does not have Holybro procured, then lead time to data collection is uncertain.
-	- Important points when setting up Comms Module v1.5: id:: 66488a15-4e2c-4a74-bc4b-f09e167c608c collapsed:: true
+	- **Important points when setting up Comms Module v1.5** id:: 66488a15-4e2c-4a74-bc4b-f09e167c608c collapsed:: true
 		- To boot the Raspberry Pi device as USB: [raspberrypi/usbboot](https://github.com/raspberrypi/usbboot)